United Way of Lake County's annual Day of Caring will be Wednesday, June 24.

 o Agencies and organizations collaborate to procure supplies needed for successful completion of the project.
 United Way of Lake County is not responsible for supplying materials or supplies for projects.

 Day of Caring offers great benefits for companies and individuals and provides corporate team-building opportunities where you'll see immediate results, develop group work skills, develop camaraderie and friendly competition but more importantly, Day of Caring offers the chance to give back to the community in a tangible way.

 If you or your business/organization would like to volunteer for Day of Caring, please contact Nick Carrabine at 440.639.1131 or email@example.com.
 The deadline for businesses to volunteer is Friday, May 29.

-The project list is now available!, Businesses can pick and choose which projects they'd like to adopt (First come, First served).
-Contact Nick Carrabine for the project list.
+Once we receive the full list of projects (which will not be until late May), we will allow businesses to pick and choose which projects they'd like to adopt (First come, First served).
 It's encouraged that businesses visit the project sites they adopt before hand to make sure your group is capable of completing the project and to know what materials are needed.

 This year's Day of Caring already has sponsors from Lake Health, Fifth Third Bank, Fredon and Winter Equipment but we can always use more!
 Now is the chance to get your business or organization's name out there all over the community as more than 700 people will be walking around Lake County with YOUR NAME on their t-shirts.

 If your business or organization is interested in sponsoring Day of Caring, contact Nick Carrabine at 440.639.1131 or firstname.lastname@example.org.